 If you don’t like Guinness don’t be put off making this recipe for St Patrick's Day from my book Sausage & Mash.
 It makes the most fantastic dark, rich, sticky onion gravy that doesn’t taste remotely of beer.

 It’s hard to avoid the obvious on St Paddy’s Day.
-Guinness (or Black Velvet) Bailey’s, Irish whiskey (most likely Jameson) or green cocktails are the usual suspects on any drinks menu.
-But if none of these appeal here are the sort of wines that will work with classic Irish fare.
+Guinness, Bailey’s and Irish whiskey are the usual suspects but if none of these appeals here are the sort of wines that will work with classic Irish fare.

 This is one of those rare weeks where I’ve come across four brilliant pairings that could have made the ‘match of the week’ slot but as it’s St Patrick’s Day tomorrow and I haven’t done a beer for a while I’ll go for the topical one.